Skip to content

 • Offer work experience or job shadowing

-Since its launch, the CBG portal has enabled many community benefits to be successfully delivered in different parts of Scotland.
+Since its launch, the Community Benefit Gateway has enabled many community benefits to be successfully delivered in different parts of Scotland.
 Some examples include:

 • Mobility equipment